aimat-lab/AutoSlurm/README.md

 aslurm -cn horeka_4gpu cmdx4 python train.py
 ```

-cmdxi will simply repeat the command `i` times, yielding 4 tasks.
-This can be
+cmdxi will simply repeat the command `i` times, yielding 4 tasks in the example
-helpful when generating the final results of a research paper, where the
+above.
+This can be helpful when generating the final results of a research
-experiments need to be repeated multiple times to test reproducibility.
+paper, where the experiments need to be repeated multiple times to test
+reproducibility.

 🚀 **Tip:** By default, each task uses a single GPU.
 You can overwrite this behavior using `-o gpus_per_task=2`.
 In this case, each task will be assigned two GPUs.